david-haerer/regelungstechnik/README.md

 This project contains the following features:

-- `Limbo` Create and evaluate transfer functions
+- `Done` Create and evaluate transfer functions
-- `Limbo` Evaluate the impulse response of a transfer function
+- `Done` Evaluate the impulse response of a transfer function
 - `Limbo` Plot bode diagramms
 - `Limbo` Plot step responses
 - `ToDo` Add a license to the project.